 Student directory information is designed to be used within the school district.
 Directory information is information contained in the education records of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
 The district may disclose "directory information" to third parties without consent if it has given public notice of the types of information which it has designated as "directory information."
 The parent has the right to restrict the disclosure of such information, but has to notify the school in writing that he or she does not want any or all of those types of information designated as "directory information."
-The district has designated the following as "directory information": student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, dates of attendance, grade level, participation in officially recognized activities and sports, weight/height of members of athletic teams, degrees, honors, and awards received.
+The district has designated the following as "directory information."
+The district has designated the following as "directory information."
+The district has designated the following as "directory information."
+The district has designated the following as "directory information."
+The district has designated the following as "directory information."
+Student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, dates of attendance, grade level, participation in officially recognized activities and sports, weight/height of members of athletic teams, degrees, honors, and awards received.
 The most recent educational agency or institution attended, student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc. (A student's SSN, in whole or in part, cannot be used for this purpose.)